-Mike Armstrong was named the new head baseball coach at Alfred State after an extensive nationwide search in 2017.
-Armstrong is just the third coach at Alfred State since in the team was brought back to campus in 1994.
+Mike Armstrong has been at the helm of the Alfred State baseball program since January 2017.
+He is just the third coach at Alfred State since in the team was brought back to campus in 1994.

 Armstrong joins Alfred State after spending the last four baseball seasons as the head assistant coach at Amherst College (Amherst, MA).
 At Amherst, he helped the team to a 105-48 record and to three NCAA DIII NCAA Tournament appearances.
 As the hitting coach he was in charge of the offensive strategy and designing practice and game plans.
 Armstrong was also key in the nation wide recruiting and development of competitive culture.